-- g.
+g.
 If applicable, what is the current shoreline master program designation of the site?

-Floodplain - h.
+- h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-Yes.
-Floodplain - i.
+The site is considered to be in a critical aquifer recharge area. - i.
 Approximately how many people would reside or work in the completed project?

-None - j.
+j.
 Approximately how many people would the completed project displace?

-None - k.
-Proposed measures to avoid or reduce displacement impacts, if any: NA - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+k.
+Proposed measures to avoid or reduce displacement impacts, if any:

+- L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

-m.
+None. - m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: